jina-ai/dev-gpt/README.md

 Proposal:
 - [ ] just generate the non-jina related code and insert it into an executor template
 - [ ] think about strategies after the first approach failed?
-- [ ] smooth rendering animation of  the responses